Anthony E. Pratt: Later years

 After the end of the Second World War, Pratt entered the British Civil Service working for the Ministry of Labour to help demobbed servicemen and women to return to peacetime work.

 In 1953, four years after Cluedo first went on sale, Waddingtons told Pratt that the game was not selling very well, particularly in America, and offered him a cheque for £5,000 (equivalent to £105,800) for the overseas rights to Cluedo.
-This was a considerable sum and, with their daughter Marcia newly born, he accepted the money.
+This was a considerable sum and, with their daughter Marcia Lewis newly born, he accepted the money.
 Such a large sum of money meant it was no longer vital for him to work, and the money enabled him and his wife to buy a sweets and tobacco shop in Warwickshire where they settled for a while.
 However Elva was frequently ill and disliked her time there, and this prompted a move to Bournemouth, where they lived for over twenty years, initially letting holiday flats.
 It was early in this time that Pratt worked as a solicitor's clerk, an occupation he held for about three years before retiring around 1962 (aged 59).

 Eventually the Cluedo patent lapsed, and in 1980 Anthony and Elva moved back to Birmingham, where they both enjoyed their retirement years.
 He continued to play and enjoy music and indulged his love of books, including detective fiction.

 Pratt developed Alzheimer's disease towards the end of his life and moved into a nursing home, where he died at the age of 90.
 He is buried in Bromsgrove Cemetery.

+In 2013, Pratt was honored with a blue plaque crediting him as the creator of Cluedo.
+Pratt's blue plaque is currently installed at No.9 Stanley Road, Kings Heath.